Alexpascual28/rprk_general_control_class/rprk_general.md

 ###  Usage

-**Running the Code**
+**Running the code**

 To run Arduino files, upload the respective `.ino` sketch files to the Arduino Nano using the Arduino IDE.
-There are two main `.ino` files that can be

 For the Raspberry Pi, navigate to the specific target file and run the Python scripts through the terminal: